konveyor/community/gsg.md

 ## Governance

-konveyor is a federation of sub-projects and as a community, reserves the right of each sub-project to choose their own governance model.
+Konveyor is a federation of sub-projects and as a community, reserves the right of each sub-project to choose their own governance model.
 For community governance, a representative for each project will be designated to participate in periodic community driven meetings and discussions.
 This may be quarterly, semi-annual or on an as needed basis.
 Additional details will be provided at a future time.

 ## Licensing